 If safeguarding concerns are raised whilst working in a school/academy, the designated safeguarding lead in the school must be informed without delay.

 As a parent/carer you may also find the guidance Working Together 2018 and Keeping Children Safe in Education 2018 useful when considering the statutory duties of schools and academies to safeguarding children and young people.

 Doncaster Children’s Services Trust

-The Doncaster Children's Services Trust is a new and independent organisation set up to deliver social care and support services to children, young people and families in Doncaster.
+Doncaster Children's Service Trust is an independent organisation set up to deliver social care and support services to children, young people and families in Doncaster.

 We have been set up as an innovative way to provide these services following an agreement with national government and the local authority.
 We are the first of our kind in the country.

 We believe that every child and young person in the borough deserves the best start in life and support when they need it to reach their full potential.
 We will support vulnerable children and young people of all backgrounds, races, disabilities and cultures who need support in the borough at times of need or crisis in their lives.

 Tel: 01302 734100

 Early Help is a simple concept.
 It is all about identifying children and families in Doncaster who might need extra help and supporting them to access this through a trusted professional as early as possible.